 Unfortunately, there is no one simple answer to completely eradicating human error from your business.
 Humans are bound to make mistakes, however; these mistakes should be accounted for and with the proper preparation, steps can be made to minimize human errors.
 This can ensure a more speedy recovery if one does occur.
 Check out these 5 tips for minimizing the occurrence and affects of human error on your business:

 A business is only as strong as its weakest link and that weak link shouldn't be your employees.
-Educating and training employees, tailored to their job-specific roles, will help to improve overall workplace competency and reduce the likelihood of human error.
+Educating and training employees, tailored to their job-specific roles, is vital for improving overall workplace competency and reduce the likelihood of human error.
 This is especially important for employees dealing with mission critical data and technology.
 In this case, consider developing criteria for employee certification and test employees on their knowledge.

 The biggest obstacle to training for most companies is the cost of and time allocated to training.
 If you put a different lens on, you'll see that the ROI for training, when it prevents catastrophic data loss and downtime, is huge.

 2. Limit Access to Sensitive Systems

 Mission critical data and technology that requires skilled labor to operate and maintain should be secure and accessed by only a few well-trained employees.
 Develop a badge or sign-in restriction for systems that are sensitive to error.
 Reducing the access to these systems will reduce the likelihood of human error.

 3. Develop a Strong Disaster Recovery Plan